Alex-Ob/CarND-Advanced-Lane-Lines/README.md

 I only modified histogram calculation (applied the smoothing with 3-pixels window) and divided lane into 3 segments (excluding central part).
 A think it may be useful to avoid of unnecessary noise/artifacts.

+Also I modified the algorithm of a detection so that while one of two lines isn't able to detect, its position is defined by other line with account for the distance between them.
+If both lines are not detected, the polynomial coefficients stay unchanged.

 This is the result of applying the lane detection method to the previous test image

 ![alt text](output_images/project_video_tracking.png)